drivendataorg/hateful-memes/README.md

 ## What's in this Repository

 This repository contains **links** to the code from winning competitors in the [Hateful Memes: Phase 2](https://www.drivendata.org/competitions/70/hateful-memes-phase-2/) DrivenData challenge.
+If you notice a problem with the link, please open an issue in this repository to let us know!

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**